csci-182/fall2022/pages/_lectures/quiz_03.md

 #### 3. [20pts] Loops + Conditionals

-Open the `exercise03` folder.
-Inside of `main.js`, write a program, using any kind of loop you want, that outputs all of the **CSCI courses** that are offered in the Spring of 2023.
+Open the `exercise03` folder and examine all of the files.
+Inside of `main.js`, there is a `fetchCourses` function (already built for you) that fetches all of the UNCA course offerings for Spring, 2023: (<a href="https://meteor.unca.edu/registrar/class-schedules/api/v1/courses/2023/spring/">here</a>).
+Note that by modifying the year or term in the URL string, you can also view course offerings from previous semesters.

+##### Your job
+1. Modify the *function body* of the `displayResults(courses)` function so that it outputs to the `#results` element only courses that offered within the **CSCI department.** You may use any kind of loop that you like.
+2. Ensure that your HTML snippet displays the following information for each course (using a template literal like we did in `HW5`):
+    * Title
+    * Instructor
+    * Location
+    * Days (i.e., which days does the course meet?)
+3. Location and Days may be `null`.
+That's OK for this exercise (though in real life, you'd probably want to output a friendlier message).

 <img class="large frame" src="/fall2022/assets/images/quizzes/quiz03/exercise03.png" />

 **Hints**
 * Loop through the `courses` array.
 * If the current course's `Department` property is "CSCI", then insert an HTML representation of the course into the `<div class="results"></div>` container.
-Specifically, you will display the following information about each course:
-    * Title
-    * Instructor
-    * Location
-    * Days (i.e., which days does the course meet?)
-* Use a template literal.
 * Partial credit will be given.
 * We went over this in Lectures 19-20.
 * A sample of the HTML representation of a course is shown below, and also in `exercise03/template.html`: